This policy provides guidelines on acceptance and processing of credit and debit card, account number, or third party account numbers at Stanford.

 The term "card or payment account" as used in this policy includes the use of credit or debit card accounts or account numbers (such as a bank account) or third party account numbers (such as a PayPal or Google accounts).
 For purposes of this policy, card or payment account acceptance and processing is defined as using any application or device for accepting a card or payment account as payment for goods or services sold by a Stanford University entity.
 This policy does not apply to the Stanford Card Plan, Cardinal Dollars or to the University's PCard or Travel credit card programs.

 A card or payment account provides a convenient way to handle business transactions such as conference registration, the purchase of course materials, or the purchase of meals at a campus dining facility.
-In order to accept card or payment account payments it is the University's best interest that the acceptance and processing is compliant with Payment Card Industry Data Security Standards for safeguarding card numbers, account numbers, and other prohibited or restricted data as listed in Administrative Guide Memo 6.3.1: Information Security.
+In order to accept card or payment account payments it is the University's best interest that the acceptance and processing is compliant with Payment Card Industry Data Security Standards for safeguarding card numbers, account numbers, and other High Risk Data as listed in Administrative Guide Memo 6.3.1: Information Security.
 In addition, funds from payments must be securely transferred to the University's financial systems.
 This policy is to establish guidelines for card or payment account acceptance and processing.

 a.
 Relation to University Mission